Which are the Specified Financial Transactions?

 Filing Nil Statement

-There’s a dilemma many have that if an entity that hasn’t entered into any of Specified financial transactions in the FY (Financial Year) 2017-18 but falls into the reporting class of person as provided under the provisions of the Income Tax Act – Do they need to file a NIL Form 61A/Statement of financial transactions.
+There’s a dilemma many have that if an entity that hasn’t entered into any of Specified financial transactions in the financial year but falls into the reporting class of person as provided under the provisions of the Income Tax Act – Do they need to file a NIL Form 61A/Statement of financial transactions.

 There have been few circulars issued by the CDBT (Central Board of Direct Taxation) on the same which somewhat hasn’t solved the dilemma, however, experts in the field recommend that Nil Statement is not mandatory but to stay on the safer side an assessee could consider filing the STF (Statement of Financial Transactions) or Form 61A